 From a pencil sketch to the final click – graphic design and illustrations in the making.
-In May, Culture.pl will present a unique exhibition of works by Polish designers during WantedDesign festival in New York.
+In May Culture.pl will present a unique exhibition of Polish designers’ works during WantedDesign festival in New York.

 As part of the Inside Out.
 Polish Graphic Design in the Making programme, Culture.pl will showcase works by the best Polish graphic designers and illustrators in New York from 15th to 18th May, 2015.
 What makes the Polish exhibition stand out from the others is that its organisers will focus not just on the final product: a poster, a book, a dress, a plate or a package, but also on the process of the product’s development.

 Regardless of technological progress, handicrafts, like cutting, pasting, drafting, drawing or rubbing out, are very often an inseparable part of the process of creating a new illustration or a new graphic project.
 On one hand, the exhibition will emphasise the importance of hand-drawn drafts and collages in preliminary work, and on the other, it will show the role of drafts during conceptual work.
 If we looked at artists at work we’d notice that drafts aren’t only a force that drives the creation of the new project, but a tool required to create the final form of the project as well.
 Thereby, the exhibition will showcase the completed works of selected artists, along with their sketches, mock-ups and rough drafts.

 The exhibition will consist of three sections.
 Hand-made will showcase projects that were initially created manually with the use of a pencil, paper, markers, scissors, and then re-created as posters, books, illustrations and other media.
 Hand-produced will exhibit works created by craft techniques, such as screen printing or book-binding techniques.
 Hand-thought will be devoted to the process of creation, which relies on “hand thinking”: drafting, pasting or creating paper prototypes.